trap-client/trap-client/README.md

 Our Goals for this client
 - Add everything [Meteor](https://github.com/MeteorDevelopment/meteor-client) is missing / refusing to add
 - Let the community decide / suggest Features
-- Have cool Astolfo Pictures built in to the client
 - Get popbobs attention (Near impossible)

 ## Contributions